Selke (river)

-The Selke is a river of Saxony-Anhalt, Germany.
+The Selke (/de/) is a river of Saxony-Anhalt, Germany.

 It is a right-hand tributary of the Bode that starts in the Harz Mountains before breaking out onto the northeastern Harz Foreland.
 It has a length of 64 km, of which 30 km lie in the forested mountains of the Harz and the rest on the agricultural lowlands of the Harz Foreland.

 Course

 The Selke Valley near Meisdorf.
 A retention basin is planned here.